01mf02/jq-lang-spec/tour.md

 jq programs are called _filters_.
 For now, let us consider a filter to be a function from a value to a (lazy, possibly infinite) stream of values.
-Furthermore, in this section, let us assume a value to be either a boolean, an integer, or an array of values.
-(We introduce the full set of JSON values in @sec:json.)

 The identity filter "`.`" returns a stream containing the input.^[ The filters in this section can be executed on most UNIX shells by